Nynergy/kadai/README.md

 project directory there are three files: `tracker.json`, `backlog.json`, and `archive.json`, which is what _kadai_ uses to read and store task data.

+Invoking _kadai_ without specifying a project name will show you the project selection menu, where you can open an existing project, create a new one, edit one, or delete one.
+Once selected, a project will open in the main interface, or "tracker".

-The main app interface shows you a horizontal series of user-created lists, and each list is a vertical column of user-created tasks.
+The tracker shows you a horizontal series of user-created lists, and each list is a vertical column of user-created tasks.
 Tasks can have a summary, a description, and a category.
 You can view and edit task data in the tracker, as well as edit list titles and colors.

 Add new tasks, move them between different lists like stages or states of progress, and edit their data as you go if need be.
 There is also a backlog list